MicrosoftDocs/entra-docs/docs/architecture/architecture.md

 #### Secondary replicas

-All directory *reads* are serviced from *secondary replicas*, which are at datacenters that are physically located across different geographies.
-There are many secondary replicas, as data is replicated asynchronously.
+All directory *reads* are serviced from *secondary replicas*, located at geographically distributed datacenters.
+Data is replicated asynchronously across many secondary replicas.
 Directory reads, such as authentication requests, are serviced from datacenters that are close to customers.
 The secondary replicas are responsible for read scalability.

 ### Scalability